-Have some surplus hot water ready in a second pot, bring your mashing water to 170 degrees, and place it in your mashtun.
+Have some surplus hot water ready in a second pot, bring your mashing water to 170 degrees, and place it in your mash-tun.
 When the temperature drops to 165, stir in the grain.
-Stir thoroughly to break up any dough balls and to make sure the grain is thoroughly wetted.
+Stir thoroughly to break up any doughballs and to make sure the grain is thoroughly wetted.
 Then stir again, and check the temperature of the mash in several places to ensure it is consistent throughout.
 If the temperature varies by more than a degree, stir again.
 You want the temperature to be as stable as possible.
 If your temperature is way too high, you can add an ice cube or two to bring it down but do it slowly as it is easy to overcool.
 If the temperature is too cool, some of the hot water you have ready can be added, but go slowly as it needs a bit of time to equalize.
 Add some if needed, stir well, and check the temperature in several places.

 If you are close, in the 150-155 degree range and the prescribed temperature is 152, that is generally 'good enough' and doesn't need adjusting.
 If it is too warm, simply stirring will help cool the mash a little.
 Cover, and set your timer for 60 minutes.
 In the meantime, start heating your sparge water.
 The amount needed will vary slightly depending on recipe.
 In general, the amount of water you use will be as much as needed to reach the boil volume of 6.5 gallons.
 If you started with 9 gallons of water in the beginning, you should have about 5 gallons of water here.
-If you plan on having 1.25 gallons of water here for each pound of grain in the mash, that's a good estimate.
+If you plan on having 1/2 gallon of water here for each pound of grain in the mash, that's a good estimate.

 You may have more sparge water than you actually need.
 Having a little extra is a great idea, as the volume here isn't critical.
 Bring this to 170 degrees.
 After 60 minutes, uncover the mash and separate the grain from the wort.
-First start by vorlaufing (recirculating), if using a traditional mashtun.
-Crack open the valve/spigot on your mashtun, and drain some of the wort into a pitcher and pour this gently back into the mashtun.
+First start by vorlaufing (recirculating), if us-ing a traditional mash-tun.
+Crack open the valve/ spigot on your mash-tun, and drain some of the wort into a pitcher and pour this gently back into the mash-tun.
 This recirculation will catch pieces of grain and husks that made it past your false bottom.
 You may need to do this two times, or about two quarts worth.
-Once the runnings are clearer, the sparge can begin.
+Once the runnings are clearer, Move onto the sparge.
+There are several methods you can implement for sparging.